 ‘Exploring Spiritual Accompaniment’ is a two-year programme of formation that provides both an opportunity for personal spiritual development, as well as offering practical and experiential training in the skills applicable to accompanying others on their faith journey.

-Our approach to Spiritual Accompaniment is ecumenical, drawing on a broad range of Christian wisdom and spirituality, as well as being informed by the Guidelines for both Spiritual Direction Training and Spiritual Directors, published by the Retreat Association.
+Our approach to Spiritual Accompaniment is ecumenical, drawing on a broad range of Christian wisdom and spirituality, as well as being informed by the Guidelines for Spiritual Directors, published by the Retreat Association.

 A key principle undergirding the course is that it should be congruous with the process of spiritual accompaniment itself.
 Rather than only training in skills or knowledge, it should in addition be seen as a process of discernment and formation in the charism of this distinctive ministry.

 The course will comprise 8 modules taught over two academic years.
 Each module will include a significant element of self-directed learning.
 This will provide an opportunity to reflect on matters considered between sessions, as well as enabling a focus on the development of listening skills and the practice of accompaniment.